Hong Kong rags-to-riches publisher facing Security Law trial

 The high-profile trial slated to begin Thursday has also sparked controversy over whether Lai’s British lawyer will be allowed to defend him.
 Hong Kong’s pro-Beijing leader John Lee has asked China to issue a ruling that could block the veteran barrister, Timothy Owen, from representing Lai.

-The Department of Justice has asked for the trial, which will be overseen by three judges, to be suspended pending a decision about Lai’s defense lawyer from Beijing.
+The Department of Justice has asked for the trial, which will be overseen by three judges, to be suspended pending a decision from Beijing about Lai’s defense lawyer.

 Lai’s legal troubles derailed a stunning career for a man smuggled into Hong Kong from the Chinese mainland at age 12.